decentraland/adr/content/ADR-253-exposing-gltf-internals.md

 ---

 # Abstract
-This document sets the extension of [GLTF functionality](https://adr.decentraland.org/adr/ADR-215), the adopted standard in Decentraland to load 3D scenes, by allowing the access to the internal structure of GLTF/GLB models.
-This capability enables various functionalities such as the use of pointer events for specific colliders, modification of internal nodes and materials, and fetching animation lists.
+This document sets the extension of [GLTF functionality](https://adr.decentraland.org/adr/ADR-215), the adopted standard in Decentraland to load 3D scenes, by allowing access to the internal structure of GLTF/GLB models.
+This capability enables various functionalities, such as using pointer events for specific colliders, modifying internal nodes and materials, and fetching animation lists.
 By exposing these internal components, developers can create more dynamic and interactive experiences within the engine.

 # Context and Motivation
 The existing pipeline for using 3D assets in interactive environments lacks the flexibility needed to dynamically control or modify specific elements within a GLTF model.
 Currently, artists and developers face limitations such as:
 - Difficulty creating interactable components within a single GLTF asset, needing separate exports for each interactive model part.
-- Inability to directly reference or manipulate internal nodes, meshes, and materials within the GLTF, which complicates asset integration and limits creative potential.
+- The inability to directly reference or manipulate internal nodes, meshes, and materials within the GLTF complicates asset integration and limits creative potential.
 - Challenges in synchronizing code-driven animations, events, and visual modifications with specific parts of a model, impeding advanced customizations.

 This feature is motivated by the need to improve both basic and advanced use cases for creators working with GLTF models:
 - For **entry-level creators**: This feature enables direct access to model elements like colliders and transforms without separate exports, supporting quicker, easier setup for interactable components.
-For instance, you would be able to export a entire scene, prefix all the nodes you find relevant, and then fetch them in a list to manipulate in the scene-code.
+For instance, you would be able to export an entire scene, prefix all the relevant nodes, and then fetch them in a list to manipulate in the scene code.
 - For **advanced developers**: It provides powerful tools to transform internal nodes, repurpose model elements (e.g., using a mesh or material as a resource), and create code-driven animations or effects that modify specific model components dynamically.
-For example, you could attach other models to internal part, like a sword to a hand in a NPC model, or you can use a GLTF to instance several meshes with pointing the same resource.
+For example, you could attach other models to the internal parts, like a sword to a hand in an NPC model, or you can use a GLTF to instance several meshes pointing to the same resource.

-By extending access to these internal resources, this solution provides a deeper level of control, supporting a flexible workflow that integrates more seamlessly with artist pipelines and accelerates creative experimentation.
+This solution provides a deeper level of control by extending access to these internal resources.
+It supports a flexible workflow that integrates more seamlessly with artist pipelines and accelerates creative experimentation.

 # Proposed Solution